 You will need to be able to carry your own luggage to and from the vehicle and into the accommodation.
 (Due to OH&S regulations our trip leaders are not able to assist with luggage.)

-In addition, you should be in good health, with no major chronic conditions requiring frequent medical attention.
+In addition, to participate fully in this Kyrgyzstan tour you should be in good health, with no major chronic conditions requiring frequent medical attention.
 This trip often travels through remote locations where the availability of a hospital or even phone reception to call an ambulance is limited.
 While all our trip leaders are required to have a valid first aid certificate, they are far from doctors and any assistance they are able to provide will be limited to basic first aid.
 For more information please see our booking conditions.

 Traveling by yourself?
 No problem, we love single travellers and don’t believe in penalising them by charging half the trip price again for our single supplement.
 With us you are only paying the actual cost to have a room all to yourself.
 If you’re up for making a new friend, you can elect to share with another single traveller of the same sex and only pay the twin-share price.
 The choice is yours!

 Please note the single supplement on this Kyrgyzstan tour only includes large cities like Osh and Bishkek where we stay in hotels.
 Yurts are shared with other group members, as are some homestays and guesthouses.
 Due to the size of these cosy properties, they often do not have enough rooms to accommodate one person having a room to themselves.

 Trip leader description